 Child Safeguarding Statement

-Ready Steady Play is a registered drop In Service providing the following services for children aged 15 months to 10 years: Drop In Creche/Play area facilities.
+Ready Steady Play is a registered Drop In Service providing the following services for children aged two years to 10 years: Drop In Creche/Play area facilities

 The Management structure is: